scottiiiOnTheSide/chronology_API/Notes.md

 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------

+### 02. 03.
+2025
+@2230 Added conditional for different connection types in <ManageConnections> listed
+	  connections.
+	  Tested and working!

+****To Do Next:
+	- Add profile pictures to connected users
+	- remove overlay of options for search results
+		- selecting name goes straight to user's profile
+	- comment removal
+	- video support

+### 02. 02.
+2025
+@0655 added subroute on backEnd for removing subscriber

+### 02. 01.
+2025
+@1415 Added svgs for connections to <ManageConnections>

+!!!
+For connections: can leave options as is
+	For subscriptions & subscribers: 'remove' button needs to unsubscribe said user

+!!! list items also need to include user's profilePhoto

 ### 01. 30.
 2025
 @1500 allConnections on <UserProfile> now shows svg for different types